+Jeanine Cowen Professor of Film Scoring at Berklee College of Music, is a frequent lecturer on the topic of music technology and new media industries.
+She is an active composer, music producer, and technologist, working primarily with sound and music for visual media.
+Jeanine studied at Northwestern University as a classical percussionist and graduated with a dual degree from Berklee College of Music, in film scoring and music production and engineering.
+Her graduate coursework focused on interactive design and game development at Savannah College of Art and Design.
 Jeanine has worked on development teams at the Education Development Center, Inc., Turning Point Software, and Turbine Entertainment.
 Her compositions can be heard in a wide variety of art and media, in works that include the documentary The Life and Times of Frida Kahlo, the critically acclaimed off-Broadway play Rapt, and Midway Games’ MMORPG Lord of the Rings Online: Shadows of Angmar.
 Her work as a percussionist can be heard on fellow Berklee composer and music technologist Stephen Webber's Stylus Symphony.
-Jeanine is an active advisor to the Alliance for Women Film Composers.
+Jeanine served as an active advisor to the Alliance for Women Film Composers during its founding.